Prag8855/aab/content/guides/work-visa.md

 ## Required documents

-These are the required documents **in Berlin**.[^2] If you apply elsewhere, they might require different documents.
+These are the required documents **in Berlin**.[^2] If you apply elsewhere, they require different documents.
 Check the website of the *[[Ausländerbehörde]]*, embassy or consulate where you apply.

 - [ ] **Passport**
 - [ ] **1 biometric photo** (35 × 45 mm)
-    You do not need to cut the photos yourself; they have a tool for this.
-The photo should be less than 6 months old.[^36] - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
+    The photo should be under 6 months old.[^36] You do not need to cut the photos yourself; they have a tool for this. - [Where to get passport photos](/guides/biometric-pictures-in-berlin)
 - [ ] **Job contract** or **job offer**
     Bring the original, not a copy.
 - [ ] **[Residence permit application form](/docs/residence-permit-application-form)** (*Antrag auf Erteilung eines Aufenthaltstitels*)